zenxha/sushi/README.md

 - Easter Egg
   - To get to our easter egg, fill out the upload form on the website but put mort as the username to access the easteregg
 - Project WOW
   - [Our upload page](http://rubinfamily.dyndns.org:5000/upload).
 Each image uploaded is assigned an id, which you can view on the browse page.
-Once you have the image, go to the url http://rubinfamily.dyndns.org:5000/images/1, where you replace 1 with whatever id the image you just uploaded is to view the image
+Once you have the image, go to the url http://rubinfamily.dyndns.org:5000/images/1, where you replace 1 with whatever id the image you just uploaded is to view the image.
+You can also view the image by clicking the picture in the browse page and see the full image

 ### Tickets Progress